FFTYYY/mouseless/README.md

 }
 ```

+#### Core Concepts

+`mouseless` will provide information of the following states/events:
+- **holding**: for a key combination that is being pressed & held, they are called holding keys. `mouseless` keeps track of the state of all holding keys.
+- **pressing** / **releasing** events: when a key that is being pressed or being released, it will trigger an event (just like the original `keyDown` and `keyUp` events).
+-  the combination of these two types of information.

-### Core Hooks
+### Hooks

 `mouseless` provides several hooks for accessing keyboard states and listening to high-level keyboard events.

 - **`useKeyHoldingState`**

-    Returns `true` if the given key combination is currently being held down.
+    Returns `true` if the given key combination is currently being held.

     ```javascript
     import * as React from "react"